dilara444/TechLabsDUS_WineNot/README.md

 Besides our work so far, we want to raise awareness about predictive possibilities for this dataset.
 Looking ahead, we consider predictions related to the connection between price, taste, and wine ratings.
 By leveraging the knowledge and insights gained from this analysis, machine learning and statistical models, understanding and guidence of future research can be enhanced.

 ### Learning and Growth:
-Our journey taught us to apply both fundamental and advanced methods to understand datasets thoroughly.
+Our journey taught us to apply both fundamental and advanced methods to understand datasets throughoutly.
 Moreover, our exploration of various libraries enriched our plotting skills and fueled our creative endeavors.

 In summary, “WineNot?” encapsulated our pursuit of knowledge, problem-solving progress, and the joy of unraveling wine-related insights.